kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 The QBO can efficiently change the static stability around the tropopause, which has strong modulation on the convective activity.
 For example, during the easterly phase of QBO, the convection of MJO is much stronger than the westerly phase of QBO.
 Along with the MJO global impacts, one can expect that the fingerprint of QBO can be observed in most places around the globe.

 Given the QBO is high up in the stratosphere, the corresponding dynamics is relatively simple.
-A theory of QBO was first proposed by Lidzen and Holton (1968) and Holton and Lidzen (1972).
+A theory of QBO was first proposed by Lidzen and Holton (1968) and Holton and Lidzen (1972), which incorporates the well-known wave-mean flow interaction dynamics.
+According to their theory, the oscillation is due to the interaction of upward-propagating Kelvin and Yanai waves with the mean flow.
+More recently, it has been proposed that eastward and westward-propagating gravity waves play an important role and the low frequency waves were de-emphasized.